Notice Period Rules in India 2026: Complete Legal Guide for Employers & Employees

 When Employer Does Not Provide Relieving Letter, Experience Letter, or F&F Settlement

 Sometimes, even after serving the notice or paying in lieu, employees don’t receive their relieving letter, experience certificate, or final settlement.
+This can delay new job joining and create unnecessary stress.

-🔹 Why Employers Delay These Documents
+Why Employers Delay These Documents

 • Pending handover or property